DanieleBelfiore/TiramiSu/README.md

 You can import this json file to insert the contents in the **Firebase Realtime Database**.

+I manage the quotes through a Google Spreadsheet doc, with a sheet for each language and every sheet has three columns (the structure of contents):
+- uid
+- author
+- text

+Then I create the json file starting from the doc through this [Google App Script](Export.gs) that sort alphabetically the doc and create the json file to import in the **Firebase Realtime Database**.

 If you needs more explanations, please [contact me](mailto:danielebelfiorepc@gmail.com).

 ## Clarification